Table of Contents

 Every chainsaw needs bar oil.
-Bar oil is a specially formulated oil that’s designed to stick to the chain and guide bar of the chainsaw.
+Bar oil is a specially formulated oil designed to stick to the chain and guide the bar of the chainsaw.

 Unfortunately, new chainsaws don’t come with bar oil in the box.

 When you read the owner’s manual of each manufacturer, you’ll find that they recommend a specific type of bar oil to use on their chainsaw.
-Often, they have a proprietary oil that they want you to buy as a way to make extra money.
+Often, they have a proprietary oil that they want you to buy to make extra money.

-A Tip Guard, Nose Guard, or Kickback Guard are all terms that relate to the same safety mechanism.
+A Tip Guard, Nose Guard, or Kickback Guard are all terms related to the same safety mechanism.

 These guards are bolted onto the tip of the chainsaw and designed to protect you against rotational kickback that can happen when the tip of the chain makes contact with logs and branches.

 Sudden kickback is a real and serious threat for chainsaw operators.
 Therefore, you may want to add on this accessory when purchasing your battery-powered chainsaw so you can ensure maximum safety while cutting.

 These are plastic sleeves that you slide over the bar and chain of your chainsaw.
 This not only protects the chain when not in use but also prevents accidental injuries when you’re carrying the saw or storing it for long periods of time.